-Yufeng Wu, Associate Professor, Computer Science and Engineering, University of Connecticut.
+Yufeng Wu, Professor, Computer Science and Engineering, University of Connecticut.

-I am an associate professor in Department of Computer Science and Engineering at University of Connecticut.
+I am a professor in Department of Computer Science and Engineering at University of Connecticut.
 I did my undergraduate study at Tsinghua University, Beijing, China, where I received a bachelor’s degree in Mechanical Engineering and a second (minor) bachelor’s degree in Computer Science and Technology in 1994.
 After receiving my Master’s degree from University of Illinois at Urbana-Champaign, I worked for a startup company (now part of Freescale Semiconductor, Inc.) in Chicago suburb for five years.
 Then I returned to school and received my PhD in Computer Science at University of California, Davis under Dan Gusfield in 2007.
 From 2007 to 2013, I was an assistant professor at Computer Science and Engineering Department, University of Connecticut.
+From 2013 to 2021, I was an associate professor at Computer Science and Engineering Department, University of Connecticut.
 My main research interests are in computational biology and bioinformatics.

 Graduate research assistants